tropicbliss/buckshot/README.md

 ## New update (v1.0.0)

 Final release unless there is bugs.
-The error handling tho ;)
+The error handling tho (I can't be bothered to propagate errors).

 ## For sniper developers